-A moderate, three-mile hike (6 miles total) along the Sand Run Trail in Tioga State Forest ends at the gorgeous 30-feet-tall Sand Run Falls, a tributary of Babb Creek.
+A moderate, three-mile hike (6 miles total) along the Sand Run Trail in Tioga State Forest ends at the gorgeous 25-foot-tall Sand Run Falls, a tributary of Babb Creek.

-The Sand Run Falls trail system is located in the Maple Hill Area near Arnot, Pa.
-The trail begins just off the Arnot Road, west of Arnot, Pa.
+The Sand Run Falls trail system is in the Maple Hill Area near Arnot.
+The trail begins just off the Arnot Road, west of Arnot.
 The Mid State Trail crosses the Sand Run trail near the falls, and a great camping spot is located just below the falls.

 This area contains a mixture of hardwood forest, primarily northern hardwoods.